Idarubicin (By injection)

 Warnings While Using This Medicine:

-- Tell your doctor if you are breastfeeding, or if you have kidney disease, liver disease, anemia, heart failure, heart disease, gout, or any type of infection.
+- Tell your doctor if you have kidney disease, liver disease, anemia, heart failure, heart or blood vessel disease, heart rhythm problems, gout, or any type of infection.

 - Medicines used to treat cancer are very strong and can have many side effects.
 Before receiving this medicine, make sure you understand all the risks and benefits.
 It is important for you to work closely with your doctor during your treatment.